 The objective is to stop you from bleeding so here is the treatment your doctor might give you:

 Postpartum haemorrhage is a serious and rare condition that needs clinical attention immediately after delivery.
 If you have delivered the baby recently or are about to deliver, then ensure to speak to your doctor beforehand so that necessary steps are taken to prevent the risk of postpartum haemorrhage.
 PPH can be life-threatening and it is essential to involve treatment options to manage the symptoms.
 Early diagnosis and treatment are useful in mitigating complications.
-Hence, you must ensure staying in contact with your doctor and should tell them everything about your medical history.
+Hence, you must stay in contact with your doctor and should tell them everything about your medical history.
 It will help the doctor determine the severity of the condition and if you are at higher risk.

 The postpartum condition lasts for around four to six weeks but in rare cases, it might take up to 12 weeks.